PatrickKreitzberg/PatrickKreitzberg.github.io/index.md

 [Download hdf5 source](https://www.hdfgroup.org/downloads/hdf5/source-code/)

 cd into the hdf folder then install using
-CC=<path to mpicc> ./configure --enable-parallel --prefix=<path to hdf install>
+CC=/path/to/mpicc ./configure --enable-parallel --prefix=path/to/hdf/install
-Where <path to mpicc> for me was /usr/bin/mpicc
+Where path/to/mpicc for me was /usr/bin/mpicc
-and <path to hdf install> I set as /home/pat/hdf_install/
+and path/to/hdf/install I set as /home/pat/hdf_install/
 MUST USE --enable-parallel

 Then: